School Council 2025-26

 Engaging children in charitable activities is becoming more and more important.
 The ‘Growing up Giving’ Parliamentary Inquiry suggests that “Teaching our young people to be selfless, to think of others ahead of themselves, and to support good causes – great and small – is as important as teaching them to read and write.
 It is an essential part of making sure our young people grow up to be full members of society.”
 Dr John Low Chief Executive Charities Aid Foundation

-Over the last twelve months, School Council have supported a range of local and national charities including: Macmillan Cancer, Guide Dogs for the Blind, Bleakholt animal Sanctuary and Blackburn Food Bank.
+Over the last twelve months, School Council have supported a range of local and national charities including: Macmillan Cancer, Child in Need, War Child, Red Nose Day and Blackburn Food Bank.

 This years our new School Councillors are hoping to continue to support these charities, as well as identify other needs within the local community.